edgamat/edgamat.github.io/_posts/2024/03/2024-03-24-Distributed-Tracing-Part-1.md

 OpenTelemetry allows us to export logs and traces to a log analysis tool, without having to use any vendor-specific protocols.
 The .NET ecosystem provides a rich set of instrumentation automatically enabling enhanced logging and distributed tracing.

-In the next part in this series, Let's add some custom data to the logs and traces to gain more insight on how the applications are working.
+In the next part in this series, Let's see what happens when exceptions and errors occur.